tjmai/terraform/README.md

 * elb-autoscaling.tf -- building the ELB, launch configuration and ASG
 * iptables.sh -- iptables scripts runnining on web instances launched by the ASG

+# How-to
+* run "terraform validate" to validate the tf files
+* run "terraform plan" to see what is going to be built
+* run "terraform apply" to build the environment
+* run "terraform destroy" to remove the environment managed by Terraform